Game Day Protocol

 - SportLynx: Set the game status, enter the score, and put any general comments when reporting in SportLynx.
 There are also areas for field condition and yellow and red card reports which are used to report problems and/or issues that arose during the particular match.

-- Norcal games: If there were send-offs or incidents, fill out the online Send Off Report within 24 hours if you gave out any red card. http://www.norcalreferees.com/
+- Norcal Games: If there were send-offs or incidents, fill out the online Send Off Report within 24 hours if you gave out any red card. http://www.norcalreferees.com/

 Good Luck and Have Fun!